Multimodal LLM-assisted Evolutionary Search for Programmatic Control Policies: Experiments

-\begin{itemize} \item \textbf{Lunar Lander} is a discrete-action control task where the agent must land a spacecraft on a designated pad.
-The agent has four possible discrete actions: doing nothing, applying thrust from the main engine, or firing the left/right orientation engines.
-The environment has an 8-dimensional state space and is commonly used for benchmarking RL methods in discrete domains.
+\item \textbf{Lunar Lander} is a discrete-action control task where the agent must land a spacecraft on a designated pad.
+The agent has four action choices, and the environment has an 8-dimensional state space.
+It is commonly used for benchmarking RL methods in discrete action domains.

 \item \textbf{Car Racing} is a more complex continuous-control task.
 The agent drives a car along procedurally generated tracks based on pixel observations.
-This control task poses a greater challenge due to its high-dimensional input (\(96{\times}96{\times}3\) image) and continuous action space, making it an ideal testbed for evaluating image-conditioned programmatic policies. \end{itemize}

-\paragraph{Baselines.} We compare MLES against both DRL methods and an existing LES approach for direct policy discovery:
+This control task poses a greater challenge due to its high-dimensional input (\(96{\times}96{\times}3\) image) and continuous action space, making it an ideal testbed for evaluating image-conditioned programmatic policies. \end{itemize} \textbf{Baselines.} We compare MLES against both DRL methods and an existing LES approach for direct control policy discovery: